 “Pay attention to where you are going because without meaning you might get nowhere.” – Winnie the Pooh

 I recently travelled vicariously around the Isle of Capri just off the coast of Italy from Naples.
-My journey is not one of tour buses and museum excursions.
-It is entirely within the pages of the “Conde’Naste Traveler Book of Unforgettable Journeys, Great Writers on Great Places,” a wonderful book of lengthy but fast moving travel narrative.
+My journey was not one of tour buses and museum excursions.
+It was entirely within the pages of the “Conde’Naste Traveler Book of Unforgettable Journeys, Great Writers on Great Places,” a wonderful book of lengthy but fast moving travel narrative.
 Each section is expertly penned by a different adventurer; all of them accomplished travel writers.

 The Capri section I am reading now was written by Shirley Hazzard (as far as I know not related in anyway to the Dukes of the same name) who first visited Capri in the 1950’s.
 Although the island is just a short ferry ride from the mainland, Ms. Hazzard’s description of the passage is particularly eloquent and provoked this article.

 “That, then, is the approach; the old, congested, clamorous town of Naples opening on its vast and lovely bay; the crossing, past Homeric scenes, to the island, whose features are slowly disclosed—an interval in which we leave our knowing mainland selves behind and become accessible to destiny.”
 (Emphasis mine)

 That last statement is the focus here today – leaving our mainland selves behind to become accessible to destiny.
 There are vistas of discovery that lie just off shore from our well-trod familiar paths.
 There are people to know, things to do, places to see, and ideas to uncover we have never even considered because we are inaccessible to destiny.

 We settle for far too little.
 We fall in place, develop a routine, and seldom vary from it.
 Some researchers say that the vast majority of us never learn anything new after high school.